Protect and Preserve

 Alienation of 100,000 Bowhunters: Keep “Airbows” Out of Oklahoma Archery Season!

-April 2023: BU Members Helped Kill These Bills!
+April 2023: BU Members Helped Defeat These Bills!

 Legislation is moving swiftly through the Oklahoma government that would allow arrow-shooting airguns to be used during archery season.
 These devices lack the basic components of standard archery equipment and their inclusion into archery seasons would alienate the rights of over 100,000 bowhunters across the state.
 Join us by asking your Oklahoma State Senator and State Representative to VOTE NO on legislation that would authorize the use of airguns in the archery season.